 They hinder your trees’ natural healing process.
-Even though you are essentially closing the wound instantly with the sealer, the idea is the tree will grow over it, but the long run it actually takes the tree longer to heal and increases the rest of pests and disease taking hold.
+Even though you are essentially closing the wound instantly with the sealer, the idea is the tree will grow over it, but in the long run, it actually takes the tree longer to heal and increases the rest of pests and disease taking hold.

 They also harm your tree by trapping moisture around the cut.
 This can lead to the growth of fungi which can decay the wood over time.